MLKaufman/how-i-work-bioinformatics/README.md

 Paperpile <https://paperpile.com/> is used for managing references and citations.
 It is a great tool for organizing and citing references in manuscripts.

+`zsh-you-should-use` - brew installed.
+This plugin is familiar with all of your aliases and will remind you when you forget to use them.
+For example is you typed `git status` but you have an alias `gst` that does the same thing, the plugin will remind you to use the alias instead.
+It is a great way to remember your aliases and use them consistently.

+`mcfly` - McFly replaces your default ctrl-r shell history search with an intelligent search engine that takes into account your working directory and the context of recently executed commands.
+McFly's suggestions are prioritized in real time with a small neural network.

 Aliases and functions: (See `.zshrc` dotfile.)

 ### Local dotfiles